 What’s A Shipping Zone?

-In the United States, carriers have created shipping zones based on geographical location.
-In the U.S., there’s a total of 8 shipping zones, each being labeled as Shipping Zone 1, Shipping Zone 2, ect.
+In the United States, carriers have created specific zones based on their geographical locations.
+In the U.S., there’s a total of 8 shipping zones, each being labeled as zone 1, zone 2, ect.
 It’s important to note that these are for domestic shipping in the United States.